Apply for a comprehensive review

 - Other indicators that predict success in college, such as a person’s behavior and background

-Committee review of these materials does not guarantee admission.
+Process review of these materials does not guarantee admission.
 With conditional admission, additional courses and academic support activities may be recommended or required.
-WOU has the right to rescind any student’s admission if he or she fails to meet any condition established by the committee.
+WOU has the right to rescind any student’s admission if he or she fails to meet any condition established by the process.